aws/aws-parallelcluster/docs/configuration.rst

 """"""""""""
 URL to a postinstall script that is executed after all of the boot_as_* scripts are run.

-This is only executed on the master node when using awsbatch as the scheduler.
+When using awsbatch as the scheduler, the postinstall script is only executed on the master node.

 Can be specified in "http://hostname/path/to/script.sh" or "s3://bucketname/path/to/script.sh" format.